 - Add jalapeno, chili powder, brown sugar, cayenne pepper, cumin, and garlic powder.
 Cook for 1 minute, stirring to mix everything and toast the spices.

-- Add diced tomato, tomato sauce, tomato paste, water, and beef broth.
+- Add diced tomato, tomato sauce, tomato paste, water, beef broth, and apple cider.
 Simmer uncovered for 30 minutes, stirring occasionally.
 If too thick, add a little more water or beef broth.

 - Add beans and salt and pepper and simmer for 5 more minutes.
 Serve with desired toppings.